Twins vs. Red Sox Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- Pablo Lopez (3-3) will take the mound for the Twins, his 15th start of the season.
+- The Twins will send Bailey Ober (4-3) to the mound for his 11th start this season.

-- Lopez has five starts in a row of five innings or more.
+- He has earned a quality start five times in 10 starts this season.

+- Ober will look to finish five or more innings for the 11th start in a row.

-- He has one appearance with no earned runs allowed in 14 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 10 chances this season.

 |Opponent